-The Director of Access and Disability Services will review the documentation and collaborate with the student to determine reasonable and appropriate academic accommodations.
+The Dean and Director of ADR will review the documentation and collaborate with the student to determine reasonable and appropriate academic accommodations.
 Students are encouraged to schedule a conversation with the Director as soon as possible after submitting documentation.

-The accommodations afforded to each student will be determined on an individual basis and will be based on the documentation provided.
+The accommodations afforded to each student will be determined on an individual basis and will be based.